nmke-de/vexed/README.md

 Don't use this server if the CGI scripts you call may harm your system. **vexed** does *not* check whether the scripts it calls are secure, and does not have sandboxing capabilities builtin.

+Any executable file which is requested is considered a CGI script by **vexed**.

 ## Dependencies

 **vexed** relies on being able to listen to port `1900` for incoming TCP connections.